NEWS FOR SCOTLAND & CLUB NEWS (GB2RS ) Extracts inc Additions

-Details of club activities can usually be found on the individual club’s websites.
-A fuller summary of activities, Nets, Contacts and Links in Scotland can also be found at RSGB – GB2RS News for Scotland and the WoSARS NETS Page.
+With Scottish Clubs returning to normal meeting, details of club activities can be usually be found on the individual club’s website.
+A summary of activities in Scotland can be found on WoSARS’s – SNIPS .

 To have your net listed on the WoSARS website or to report any changes, contact Tony, MM0TMZ by email to firstname.lastname@example.org.
 Please also keep GB2RS updated via email to email@example.com.